jchartrand/cwrc-git-dialogs/README.md

 npm run test:browser
 ```

-or use:
+or to rebuild the browserify build when source files change:

 ```
 npm run watch:browse
 ```

-to rebuild the browserify build when source files change.

 You can force browser-run to use specific browsers (chrome, firefox, ie, phantom, safari  [default: "electron"]) with the b switch, like in the test:firefox script in package.json with: